Samirrahman71/Microsoft-AI-Hackathon-for-Public-Sector-2025/README.md

 <img width="1440" alt="GovFlow AI Document Processing and Appointment Scheduler" src="https://github.com/user-attachments/assets/a9ca6c7b-1eff-4f00-be09-e5ba09d488e4" />

 ## ✨ Features

+### RAG-Enhanced Responses

+The chatbot has been enhanced with Retrieval-Augmented Generation (RAG) capabilities to provide more accurate and verifiable information about government services:

+- **Knowledge Base Integration**: Retrieves information from a curated knowledge base of government services
+- **Contextual Responses**: Enhances LLM responses with relevant retrieved information
+- **Source Attribution**: Provides sources for information to increase trustworthiness
+- **Reduced Hallucinations**: Minimizes incorrect information by grounding responses in verified content

+For more details about the RAG implementation, see [README_RAG.md](README_RAG.md).

 - **AI-Powered Government Assistant**: Advanced natural language processing for intuitive assistance with government services
 - **Intelligent Forms**: Smart forms that adapt based on user needs with pre-filled information